SCECcode/pycsep/paper.md

-Rupture Forecast with Epidemic-type Aftershock Sequences Version 3 [@Field2017a].  `pyCSEP` also provides classes for interacting with earthquake catalogs and performing operations on them, such as filtering and binning events on the space-magnitude grids needed for evaluation. `pyCSEP` also includes numerous plotting utilities that interface directly with `matplotlib` and `Cartopy`.
+Rupture Forecast with Epidemic-type Aftershock Sequences Version 3 [@Field2017a].  `pyCSEP` also provides classes for interacting with earthquake catalogs and performing operations on them, such as filtering and binning events on the space-magnitude grids needed for evaluation. `pyCSEP` also includes numerous plotting utilities that interface directly with `matplotlib` and `Cartopy` [@hunter2007matplotlib; @cartopy].
 Space-magnitude regions facilite gridding operations that are necessary for evaluating earthquake forecasts.
 These objects model regular latitude, longitude cells where earthquakes can be aggregated for evaluation and visualization purposes. `pyCSEP` provides pre-defined spatial regions that have been used in previous experiments [@Field2007a; @Taroni2018a].

-`pyCSEP` interfaces directly with popular numerical and plotting libraries such as `Numpy`, `matplotlib`, and `pandas`.
+`pyCSEP` interfaces directly with popular numerical and plotting libraries such as `Numpy`, `matplotlib`, and `pandas` [@harris2020; @hunter2007matplotlib; @mckinney-proc-scipy-2010].
 Users already familiar with these librarys can adapt `pyCSEP` directly into their code. `pyCSEP` provides file-formats for forecasts and earthquake catalogs, and can allow users to specify custom filetypes.

 # Acknowledgements

 This research was supported by the Southern California Earthquake Center (Contribution No. 11030).
 SCEC is funded by NSF Cooperative Agreement EAR-1600087 & USGS Cooperative Agreement G17AC00047.
-Maximilian J. Werner and Danijel Schorlemmer received funding from the European Union’s Horizon 2020 research and innovation program (Number 821115, RISE: Real-Time Earthquake Risk Reduction for a Resilient Europe)
+Maximilian J. Werner and Danijel Schorlemmer received funding from the European Union’s Horizon 2020 research and innovation program (Number 821115, RISE: Real-Time Earthquake Risk Reduction for a Resilient Europe).

 # References